gilbox/css-bliss/README.md

 In the example above, the sass compiler is compiling `application.scss` and all of the other files are being `@import`ed from `application.scss` (is this the best way?).

-Use the SASS underscore naming convention whereby all files that should only be `@import`ed and never compiled directly begin with underscore.
+Use the SASS underscore naming convention whereby **all partials begin with underscore**.

 # Positioning a Module inside of a Module